allentv/MilestoneProject2/README.md

 To resolve this issue an if/else statement was included so that if a status 404 was obtained a default character fact would appear.
 Character chosen was Luke Skywalker.
 This was further tested by providing an incorrect URL to the getdata function and checking output.
+4. After second card selection, if the cards did not match, the both cards would flip immediately back.
+This would not give enough time for the user to identify which card was selected.
+This issue was resolved by adding a setTimeout function.

 ## DEPLOYMENT
 Gitpod was used as an online IDE and then pushed to GITHUB for [hosting](https://zahur76.github.io/MilestoneProject2/).